Adjunct Instructor of Music (Historical and Cultural Studies in Music)

 - MUS 260: Exploring Concert Music

-Michael Conklin is an active jazz scholar, cultural historian, and writer who specializes in jazz history and American music, music of the antebellum South, the Harlem Renaissance, and issues of race and class.
+Dr. Conklin is an active scholar, musician, and writer who specializes in jazz history and American music, the Harlem Renaissance, and issues of race and class.
+He also has a keen interest, and passion for, the life and music of pianist Bill Evans.

-Mr. Conklin spends the majority of his time teaching and writing; his work can be seen in publications by Oxford University Press, Cambridge University Press, Johns Hopkins University Press, Salem Press, Scarecrow Press, University of Michigan Press, ABC-CLIO/Greenwood Press and SAGE Publications.
+He spends the majority of his time teaching and writing; his work can be seen in publications by Oxford University Press, Cambridge University Press, Johns Hopkins University Press, Salem Press, Scarecrow Press, University of Michigan Press, ABC-CLIO/Greenwood Press, and SAGE Publications.